nlpcl-lab/bionlp-bb-ctrigger/README.md

 # Unsupervised inference of implicit biomedical events using context triggers

-This repository contains source codes and datasets for the paper *Unsupervised inference of implicit biomedical events using context triggers* (a manuscript under review).
+This repository contains source codes and datasets for the paper *Unsupervised inference of implicit biomedical events using context triggers (published, BMC Bioinformatics 2020)*.

 ## Prerequisites